pknowles/vulkan_objects/README.md

    easy to write.
 Objects should be reusable and not impose unnecessary limitations.
 A big part of this is the single-responsibility principle.

+3. Simple, singular implementation

+   Supporting older versions and multiple ways to do things for different edge cases is hard.
+I'm only one person.
+I'll pick one way and do it well, hopefully without limiting important features.

-3. Lifetime and ownership is well defined
+4. Lifetime and ownership is well defined

-   Standard RAII: out of scope cleanup, no leaks, help avoid dangling pointers.
+   Standard RAII: out of scope cleanup, no leaks, help avoid dangling pointers, be safe knowing if you have a handle the object is valid and initialized.
-   Most objects are not copyable.
-This matches the API: you can't copy a VkDevice.
+   Most objects are move-only and not copyable.
+This matches the API, e.g. you can't copy a VkDevice.

 ## Error handling